mixmastamyk/yamlweb/readme.rst

 converts them to the real thing!
 This is similar to Haml & SASS/but without a custom language and ruby dependency.

-Also thought about implementing a yaml version of javascript at some point but there is obviously a large mismatch to overcome.
+Also thought about implementing a "yaml version of javascript" at some point but there is obviously a large mismatch to overcome.
 Nice things like coffeescript, typescript, pyjs, and brython already exist, however.
 I recommend those as companions, see